iconify/documentation/documents/pages/articles/cleaning-up-icons/palette.md

 `include articles/icon-monotone`

-When parsing monotone icons, color is changed to `[prop]currentColor` to make sure icon follows text color.
+When parsing monotone icons, color is changed to `[prop]currentColor` to make sure the icon follows text color.
 This way it is easy to change color for any icon, regardless if icon uses `[prop]fill` or `[prop]stroke`:

 ```css
 svg {